 But, guess what: your problems are not unique.

-You have money problems?
-I did too - my financial problems were always on my mind as a premed, I was broke most of undergrad and didn’t have the money for basic things sometimes like books.
+Do you have money problems?
+I did too - my financial problems were always on my mind as a premed, I was broke most of my undergrad and didn’t have the money for basic things sometimes like books.

 Do you come from a family or go to a high school that didn’t give you any guidance on how to succeed as a premed or student?
 I did as well - and I was able to overcome all of that by being able and willing to outwork and outsmart everyone.